w-pay/sdk-reference-android/README.md

 `Payment Instruments` and to actually make a payment, the application demonstrates the use of Bearer tokens to access the API.

-For an existing application, hopefully it can be deduced to incorporate the SDK from the `VillageFactory`.
+For an existing application, hopefully it can be deduced how to incorporate the SDK from the `VillageFactory`.
 Everything in the SDK conforms to an interface, so if applications have a specific requirement or existing technology/authentication requirements and class that implements the